-The proper officers of all student organizations, including the athletic teams, must submit to the Dean lists of students who go as official representatives of the college on trips out of the city.
+The proper officers of all student organizations, including the athletic teams, must submit to the Dean lists of the students who are to be sent out of the city as official representatives of the college, and immediately after their return there must be submitted a revised list showing who actually went.
 All absences incurred by students representing the college in any recognized student activity are to be excused by the Dean.
 Lists of such absentees will be sent to each member of the faculty concerned.

-Absences From Class Other Than Those Provided for Above
+Absences from Class Other Than Those Provided for Above

 Three absences per semester in each course are permitted without penalty, to take care of casual illness, and other causes.
-Protracted absences due to illness may be excused by the Dean.
+Protracted absences due to illness may be excused by the Dean, and the student will present to each professor concerned a written excuse from the Dean.
 Professors will, at their discretion, assign work to be made up.
 Absences in excess of three, and not exceeding six, will be penalized by lowering the student's semester grade one letter.
 This penalty will be applied by the Registrar.
 For each group of three or less absences in each course in addition to the six absences already provided for, the Registrar will deduct one semester hour from the total credits earned.
 Absence from classes on the two days before and the two days after holidays will count as double.